- Type of Trip

 Accommodation x 3 nights including breakfast.
 Shared rooms only, with limited options for a triple room.
 (For sole occupancy of one of the twin or triple rooms, there is a supplement of £25 per night).

 2 fully guided hiking trips with an experienced local guide, including visits if the season permits to a local farm to learn about traditional cheesemaking (with tastings, of course!) and another visit to learn about local schnapps production (again with tastings included).
+Half day visit in September to the local Almabtrieb event when the farmers bring their flower bedecked cows down from the high pastures to barns in the village for the winter.

 Innsbruck old town tour on foot with local guide